caoslourenco/caoslourenco/README.md

 <summary> 👨‍💻 About Me</summary>
 <div>

-- Software Engineering student at 42SP with a background in Journalism.
+- Software Engineering student at 42SP with a background in journalism.
-- Launching into a new mission: Transitioning to a tech career:
-  - Where creativity meets digital solutions.
+- Launching into a new mission: Transitioning to a tech career (where creativity meets digital solutions)
-- Goal:Empower individuals and solve real-world problems through technology.
+- Goal: Hack the matrix, empower individuals and solve real-world problems through technology.
 - Feel free to reach out for questions, advice, or knowledge sharing!
-     - Live long and prosper 🖖🦦
+     - Live long and prosper, and don’t forget your towel! 🖖🦦
 </div>
 </details>